ElisaLegnani/elisalegnani.github.io/index.md

 ### Cosmology

 I am involved in the weak lensing analyses effort of the Dark Energy Survey ([DES](https://www.darkenergysurvey.org/)), the leading lensing experiment to date.
 DES has completed a six-year observing program, covering about one quarter of the southern sky and imaging over 200 million galaxies in five broadband filters.
+By observing how light from distant galaxies gets slightly distorted by intervening massive structures, we can map the matter distribution of our Universe and study its geometry and evolution over time.
+To distinguish between different models of our Universe, we need very accurate measurements, which requires carefully addressing various systematic errors.
+My work focuses on exploring and mitigating some of these errors, such as intrinsic alignments and magnification.

-I am also working on the preparation of one the ambitious high-precision full-sky galaxy surveys of this decade, the Legacy Survey of Space and Time ([LSST](https://lsstdesc.org/)), which will provide a sample of over 3 billion galaxies for lensing studies.
+I am also working on the preparation of one of the most ambitious high-precision full-sky galaxy surveys of this decade, the Legacy Survey of Space and Time ([LSST](https://lsstdesc.org/)), which will provide a sample of over 3 billion galaxies for lensing studies and unprecedented precision in constraining the cosmological model.

 For more details on my current projects and my interests in astrophysics and cosmology, please visit the [Cosmology](https://elisalegnani.github.io/cosmology) page.